awsdocs/amazon-fsx-windows-user-guide/doc_source/aws-ad-integration-fsxW.md

 Amazon FSx provides you with two options for using your Amazon FSx for Windows File Server file system with Active Directory: [Using Amazon FSx with AWS Directory Service for Microsoft Active Directory](fsx-aws-managed-ad.md) and [Using Amazon FSx with Your Self\-Managed Microsoft Active Directory](self-managed-AD.md)\.

 **Note**
-Amazon FSx supports [Microsoft Azure Active Directory Domain Services](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/overview) which you can join to a [Microsoft Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis)\.
+Amazon FSx supports [Microsoft Azure Active Directory Domain Services](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/overview), which you can join to a [Microsoft Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis)\.

 After you create a joined Active Directory configuration for a file system, you can't change that configuration\.
 However, you can create a new file system from a backup and change the Active Directory integration configuration for that file system\.
 This way, you can also change other settings like the maintenance window\.
 For more information, see [Walkthrough 2: Create a File System from a Backup](walkthrough02-create-from-backup.md)\.

+**Note**
+Amazon FSx does not support [Active Directory Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_ad_connector.html) and [Simple Active Directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_simple_ad.html)\.

 **Topics**
 + [Using Amazon FSx with AWS Directory Service for Microsoft Active Directory](fsx-aws-managed-ad.md)